 Your genetics can majorly influence the way that your teeth grow into place.
 The size and shape of your jaw, your bite and malocclusions, and crowding in your teeth can be passed down from your family members.
 As a result, your teeth might appear crooked without any fault in your own actions.

 The palate and airway can affect your dental development.
 So if an obstructed airway or narrow palate cause you to breathe through your mouth during childhood, your adult teeth might form crookedly.
-A dentist can monitor your teeth growth and spot early signs of misaligned teeth when you visit them on a regular basis.
+A dentist can monitor your teeth growth and spot early signs of misaligned teeth when you visit them regularly.

 Childhood Behaviors

 Early childhood proves an influential time for dental health.
 Losing baby teeth and growing permanent teeth can therefore be affected by certain oral habits a child engages in.
-Teeth will not have fully fused into place, so they could shift their positions when exposed to chronic behaviors.
+Teeth won’t have fully fused into place, so they could shift their positions when exposed to chronic behaviors.

 Biting fingernails, tongue thrusting, sucking a thumb, and chewing lips could all put pressure on teeth and move them out of alignment.
 Ceasing these behaviors can prevent crookedness in the teeth.